Relations between China and Korea

 China had legitimate fears that the forces could then advance into Manchuria and northern China.
 U.S. General MacArthur advocated unification of Korea and a possible attack on China, however Truman did not share this view and dismissed him, Truman also decided that nuclear weapons would not be used in this conflict.
 The USSR (Russia) would have been expected to have supported North Korea.
 It seems that there was no Russian appetite for a direct confrontation with the US and indeed Russia withheld air support for N. Korea at this crucial time.

 Zhou Enlai warned that China would not allow its border to be threatened.
 China trained up 250,000 ‘Peoples Volunteers’ in secret (it could not risk the ‘official’ Chinese army becoming involved in a wider China-U.S. war) and on the night of 26th November 1950 they attacked the U.N. forces.
 By December 25th the combined N. Korean and Chinese force had crossed 38th parallel and taken the southern capital Seoul.
 The US was taken aback by this success against a modern highly trained army and this event probably prevented a wider war against China.
-General Peng Dehuai was given control and the war became bogged down, the Chinese made huge losses (50% of troops including one of Mao's own sons) with little gain.
+General Peng Dehuai was given control and the war became bogged down, the Chinese made huge losses (half the troops died including one of Mao's own sons) with little gain.
 By June 1951 the attacks had petered out and Russia suggested ceasefire talks with the 38th Parallel as the border.
 It took over two years to negotiate a ceasefire while sporadic attacks rumbling on.

 After the end of main hostilities, the Sino-Soviet split occurred making China the main player in North Korean politics.
 The 1950s and 60s was a period of Chinese isolationism there was a continuing fear of a Chiang Kaishek invasion backed by U.S. forces.